levlaz/100-days-of-code/r1-log.md

 ### R1D11 5/15/2020
 I finished the basic JS module on FCC.
 For the most part this was a review of things that I already knew.
 The things that I found interesting in this course were case/switch, ternary operations, and recursion.
 Recursion is something that I've always struggled with, and today was no exception.

+### R1D12 5/16/2020
+I finished the ES6 module on FCC today.
+It was a nice overview of the new featurs that ES6 offers.
+Most interesting things for me were new types of variables, arrow functions, destructuring, modules, and promises.